ResearchComputing/Documentation/docs/additional-resources/blanca-MOU.md

 # Blanca: *Memorandum of Understanding*

-The “Blanca” compute cluster is a service provided by Research Computing at the University of Colorado Boulder.
+The **Blanca** compute cluster is a service provided by  **Research Computing at the University of Colorado Boulder**.
 Blanca aggregates compute nodes contributed by individual researchers into a heterogeneous compute cluster managed by Research Computing.

 ## Terms of Contribution
 - **Ownership**: Contributions remain the property of the contributor and may be fitted with the contributor’s asset tag.